Last Updated on June 26, 2024 by Alex Horscroft

 If I opted to go the no edge tape route by racket would look pretty dreadful.
 Plain and simple.
 However, you would be shocked at how edge tape can hide your sloppy cut lines.
 I remember one shoddy job in particular, where I thought there was no way even edge tape can save me.
 Yet, somehow it did, and I even got a compliment from a friend on how great the rubber cutting looked.
 Needless to say, it was a little amusing!

-Reasons You Might Not Want To Use Edge Tape
+Reasons You Might Not Want to Use Edge Tape in Table Tennis

 Inconvenient for Regular Rubber Changing